ContractorStudio Bark Projects

-Situated at the bottom of the clients’ back garden, Holloway Lightbox is a photography studio, a screenwriter’s retreat and a flexible family space.
+Holloway Lightbox is a photography studio, a screenwriter’s retreat and flexible family space at the bottom of the clients’ back garden.
 In a nod to the couple’s respective professions (photography and film), a series of handmade coloured tiles represent the digital age, creating a playful ‘pixelated’ façade.
 This modern, yet sustainable skin presents an emphatic juxtaposition between new and old, incorporating chalky surface tones, helping to complement the rigid Victorian masonry adjacent.

-The building shell has been fully insulated using 150mm of natural timber fibre insulation to surpass current building regulations.
-The concrete slab was constructed of a cement mix using 50% GGBS (Ground Granulated Blast Furnace Slag), a by-product from the Steel Industry, helping to dramatically reduce the embodied energy of the building, whilst providing useful thermal mass for the studio.
-The large sliding door is a factory reconditioned low energy Sunflex SVG99 and the fixed roof light is a low-E double glazed Panaroof clear skylight.
-In order to improve natural ventilation, a small insulated hatch was built into the structure and sits behind the hung tiles, invisible to the passer-by, but essential after a long day of shooting!
+The building shell was insulated using 150mm of natural timber fibre insulation, which exceeds current building regulation requirements.
+A concrete slab made of a cement mix using 50% GGBS (Ground Granulated Blast Furnace Slag) was used.
+GGBS is a by-product from the Steel Industry which dramatically reduces the embodied energy of the building.
+Whilst doing so it also provides useful thermal mass for the studio.
+A clean yet inviting entrance was achieved with a broad factory reconditioned low energy sliding door (Sunflex SVG99).
+Light also streams in through the roof light, which is a low-E double glazed Panaroof clear skylight.
+In order to improve ventilation there is a small insulated hatch into the structure behind the hung tiles; invisible to passers-by, but essential for air circulation after a long day of shooting!